 The Art of Listening: An Interview with Harville Hendrix and Helen LaKelly Hunt

 Harville Hendrix, PhD, and Helen LaKelly Hunt, PhD, are couples therapists with over 40 years’ experience.
-They cocreated Imago Relationship Therapy, a couples therapy practiced by more than 2,000 therapists in 30 countries.
+They co-created Imago Relationship Therapy, an approach practiced by more than 2,000 therapists in 30 countries.
 Oprah Winfrey calls Harville the “marriage whisperer”, and he and Helen have coauthored ten books on intimate relationships and parenting, including the New York Times best seller Getting the Love You Want.

 1440: Is it true that on the whole we’re not very good listeners?

 Harville: In the resting state, when we’re not distracted, the research shows we have a 13–18% accuracy rate.
 If we’re distracted, the distortion rate goes up to almost 100% immediately.
 The reason this happens is that most of us are running a movie in our minds, projecting reality as we know it or as we fear it, wish it, or remember it.

 Our attention is on our own internal process, and unless we turn the switch off and make a focused effort to pay attention, we actually get very little of what’s being said to us.

 Helen: We’re taught in our culture to start speaking when we’re very young, and from this early age of nine months or a year old, our parents get excited when we say something well.
 That continues in school.
 If you can talk clearly, deliver a good book report, or win a debate contest, people say, “Wow!
 You’re so well-spoken.”
 Everyone applauds you.

 Throughout our lives we’re rewarded for speaking well but not for listening.

 No one is ever acknowledged or rewarded for being a good listener, and, as a result, people generally aren’t.

 1440: What practices can help us become better listeners?